robusta-dev/robusta/docs/installation.rst

     helm install robusta robusta/robusta -f ./generated_values.yaml

-5. Verify that Robusta installed two deployments in the current namespace:
+5. Verify that Robusta is running two pods and there are no errors in the logs:

 .. code-block:: bash

     kubectl get pods
+    robusta logs

 Seeing Robusta in action
 ------------------------------